FAIR-by-Design-Methodology/MVS/resources/02 process_description.md

         21. Write research documents
             - Draft and edit research, academic or technical texts on different subjects.
         22. Apply research ethics and integrity principles
             - Apply fundamental ethical principles and legislation to research and innovation, including issues of research integrity.
 Perform, review, or report research avoiding misconducts such as fabrication, falsification, and plagiarism.

     **Managing research**

         23. Mobilise resources
             - Identify key relevant funding sources and prepare research grant applications in order to obtain funds and grants.
 Write research proposals and pitch ideas to convince potential investors (internal or external to the organisation) of the need to fund research initiatives.
         24. Manage projects
             - Manage and plan various resources, such as human resources, budget, deadline, results, and quality necessary for a specific project and for a project portfolio, and monitor the progress in order to achieve a specific goal within a set time and budget using project management tools.
         25. Negotiate
             - Exchange ideas while analysing issues and interests at stake, enabling opposing sides to resolve disputes and reach an agreement, or making decisions to resolve disputes.
         26. Evaluate research
             - Reflect on research activities and learn from successes and failures based on personal experience, feedback from others or monitoring and evaluation.
 Assess proposals, progress, impact and outcomes of peer researchers.
         27. Promote open access publishing
             - Develop a strategy to publish your research and identify the appropriate publication channel(s) to implement that strategy.
 Use open publication strategies when possible.
 Be familiar with the use of information technology to support research, and with the development and management of CRIS (current research information systems) and institutional repositories.
 Provide licensing and copyright advice, use bibliometric indicators, and measure and report research impact.

     **Managing research tools**

         28. Manage research data
             - Produce and analyse research data originating from qualitative and quantitative research methods.
 Store and maintain the data in research databases.
 Support the re-use of research data and be familiar with data management principles, including FAIR (Findable, Accessible, Interoperable, and Reusable) principles.
-Make data as open as possible, and as closed as necessary
+Make data as open as possible, and as closed as necessary.
         29. Promote citizen science
             - Engage citizens in scientific and research activities and promote their contribution in terms of knowledge, time or resources invested.
         30. Manage intellectual property rights